amosproj/amos2022ss04-digital-identity/Documentation/dev/testing/frontend/TestingFrontend.md

 ### HTTP Requests

-There is a proper testing envoirment for testing HTTP Requests.
+There is a proper testing environment for testing HTTP Requests.
 It creates a mocked module simulating a server, which can be easily setup for each individual test/spec.
 See the docu for more info:

 - [HTTPClient](https://angular.io/api/common/http/HttpClient)
 - [HTTPErrorResponse](https://angular.io/api/common/http/HttpErrorResponse)